-From relieving pain to improving mobility, physical therapist assistants play an important role in helping patients in need of both physical rehabilitation and compassion.
+From relieving pain to improving mobility, physical therapist assistants (also called PTAs) play an important role in helping patients in need of both physical rehabilitation and compassion.
 Their skills are depended on by those recovering from surgery or injury, as well as by an aging population.
-National employment for physical therapist assistants is expected to increase much faster than the average for all occupations.*
+National employment for physical therapist assistants is expected to increase much faster than the average for all occupations.1

-The physical therapist assistant associate's degree program at Brightwood College could train you to work under the supervision of a physical therapist and help patients maintain their health and physical comfort.
-Our program includes instruction in classroom, laboratory, and clinical settings.
+Our Physical Therapist Assistant associate's degree program could train you to work under the supervision of a physical therapist.
+Our program includes instruction in classroom, laboratory and clinical settings.
 Coursework helps develop skills such as:

 Prior to graduation from Brightwood College, you will be required to complete clinical rotations at an approved facility.
-This opportunity offers interaction with professionals in the physical therapist field and hands-on experience to help prepare you to pursue entry-level employment after graduation.
+This opportunity offers interaction with professionals in the physical therapist field and hands-on experience to help prepare you to pursue entry-level employment after graduation.2

-View student outcome rates for the physical therapist assistant program at Brightwood College in Dallas.
+View student outcome rates for the Physical Therapist assistant program at Brightwood College, Dallas campus.

 The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed.
 Brightwood College does not guarantee employment or career advancement.

 1 The median annual wage for physical therapist assistants was $56,610 in May 2016.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $34,640, and the highest 10 percent earned more than $79,040.
-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Physical Therapist Assistants and Aides, http://www.bls.gov/ooh/healthcare/physical-therapist-assistants-and-aides.htm (accessed March 2016).
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Physical Therapist Assistants and Aides, on the Internet at https://www.bls.gov/ooh/healthcare/physical-therapist-assistants-and-aides.htm (visited October 18, 2017).
 Expected growth rate through the year 2024.
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.